 We’ve all heard the term “One bad apple spoils the whole bunch.”

-Unfortunately, this is especially true when it comes to employees.
+Unfortunately, this is especially true when it comes to team members.

-It only takes one disgruntled employee to lower the tone at work, and if left unchecked, to bring down the whole company in a short amount of time.
+It only takes one employee’s toxic behavior to worsen the tone at work, and if left unchecked, to bring down the company culture in a short amount of time.

 “We engage in emotional contagion,” says Sigal Barsade, a management professor who studies the influence of emotions on the workplace.
 “Emotions travel from person to person like a virus.”

-Taking some time to educate yourself on harmful employee behavior can help you to spot a problem worker as soon as issues arise.
-Knowing what to look for will help you to keep your business going strong, and allow you to curb potentially harmful behavior before it gets out of hand.
+Taking some time to educate yourself on harmful employee behavior can help you to spot a worker with a negative attitude as soon as issues arise.
+Knowing what to look for will help you to keep your employee morale going strong, and allow you to curb potentially harmful behavior before it gets out of hand.

-Here are five problem employees that you’ll want to watch out for.
+Here are five types of toxic employees that you’ll want to watch out for.

 2.The Constant Complainer

 Often known as the Negative Nelly –this behavior can bring down a group of employees quicker than a monkey bringing down a bunch of bananas!
 Constant complainers are toxic people who bring down the work environment by being quick to point out problems with others, though they rarely, if ever, offer any solid solutions.
 Even if they happen to have poor performance themselves, they usually have an excuse ready to try and make you more sympathetic to their point of view, something they rarely offer others in kind.